 Stay up to date with all of our recent events in our department.

-Course designer and lead lecturer Viola Eidenbenz said the course was, as in previous years, a great success, and several students expressed a wish to return to Goldsmiths in the future, perhaps to take a Master’s degree.
-Centre Manager Marl’ene Edwin stated, “We will be holding a similar course next year”.
-Any departments who might recommend international students for this course or may want to collaborate on future short courses with an academic English element should contact ELC.
+Course designer and lead lecturer Viola Eidenbenz said the course was, as in previous years, a great success, and Centre Manager Marl’ene Edwin stated, “We will be holding a similar course next year”.
+Any departments who might recommend international students for this course or may want to collaborate on future short courses with an academic English element should contact the ELC.